SHARCSHARC

 These estimates follow the current MCP indexing pipeline and are intended for planning, not billing precision.
 Provider-side tokenization can vary.

-Rule-of-thumb for planning: about 1 token per ~4 characters of source text.
+Rule-of-thumb: about 1 token per ~4 characters of source text.

 SHARC persists Merkle snapshots (file-hash baselines) and compares hashes on subsequent index operations.